ufechner7/KiteModels.jl/README.md

 This package is part of Julia Kite Power Tools, which consist of the following packages:
 <p align="center"><img src="./docs/src/kite_power_tools.png" width="500" /></p>

+## What to install
+If you want to run simulations and see the results in 3D, please install the meta package  [KiteSimulators](https://github.com/aenarete/KiteSimulators.jl) .
+If you are not interested in 3D visualization or control you can just install this package.

 ## Installation
 Download [Julia 1.6](http://www.julialang.org) or later, if you haven't already.
 You can add KiteModels from  Julia's package manager, by typing
 ```julia